minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

-behind fixing for something as small as a single representative, is because it gives the ability to control for omitted variables which are constant over time for each legislator such as the representative's background, which is complex and high dimensional and bound to affect the individuals voting behaviour
+behind fixing for something as small as a single representative, is because it gives the ability to control for omitted variables which are constant over time for each legislator such as the representative's background, which is complex and high dimensional and bound to affect the individuals voting behavior
 @Huntington @stratmann-2002.
 Not only am I thus able to address the omitted variable bias which I was not able to address through my previous two-way fixed effects, such as the representative's eloquence and negotiation skills,